-Oscar Odena is Reader in Education at the University of Glasgow, UK.
+Oscar Odena is Professor of Education at the University of Glasgow, UK.
 He is past Co-Chair of the Research Commission of the International Society for Music Education (2012-14) and a member of the editorial boards of leading journals including the British Journal of Music Education, Journal of the Musical Arts in Africa and Research Studies in Music Education.

 '... [a] useful and informative book.'
 Music Education Research